 Once students have improved in their mental health, it may be appropriate to look at their EHCP again and make the priority their main diagnosis or in the case of no SEN diagnosis to consider a return to mainstream education.

 At this stage students often want a larger setting, with different opportunities.
 We therefore look for either specialist settings to transition to or support them back into mainstream.
-We have recently successfully transitioned 18 students back within the past 12 months.
-We have transitioned students recently to:
+We have previously successfully transitioned students to:

 St Dominics (ASD specialist school- state)